FrancescoSalvatore/LiteDCC/README.md

 =======

 ##Installation, configuration and start to use
 !
-Keep in mind that LiteDCC is a work in progess project and i have no finished it.
+Keep in mind that LiteDCC is a work in progess project.
 So, if you are searching for a stable DCC bot please go away.

 Copy and paste on your terminal (Debian/Ubuntu):
 ```